17 Best Resorts in St. Martin and St. Maarten: The Luxe List

 St. Maarten/St. Martin is part of the Leeward Islands in the northeast Caribbean Sea, about 190 miles east of Puerto Rico and 22 miles northwest of St. Barts.

-The southern part is St. Maarten (also known as “Saint Maarten” and “Sint Maarten”).
-It’s Dutch and one of the countries of the Kingdom of the Netherlands.
+• Southern side (St. Maarten) – Also known as “Saint Maarten” and “Sint Maarten,” it’s Dutch and one of the countries of the Kingdom of the Netherlands.

 The Princess Juliana International Airport (SXM) is found on the island’s Dutch side.
 You fly into this airport from the U.S., Canada or Europe, no matter whether you’re staying on the French side of the island or the Dutch.